mhbai/Subtitle-Translator-for-LM-Studio/README.md

 - Visual tracking of the translation process with a progress bar
 - Saving the translated subtitle file with the original timecodes and format
 - **Manual editing of translations** directly in the table
-- **Translation freedom degree (temperature) setting** to control creativity
+- **Translation temperature adjustment** to control creativity
-- Individual retranslation of lines when needed
+- Individual retranslation of lines as needed
-- **Saving and loading work files** to continue the translation process later (.wrk work files)
+- **Save and load work files** to continue translation process later (.wrk work files)
+- **Fill in missing lines and edit content**: Ability to manually enter text into lines that were skipped during translation, and freely edit any already translated lines
 - **Source block saving** for saving the text-only content of source subtitles in numbered block format for external text translation
 - **Loading external numbered translated lines** inserts translated lines with numbers from external sources into the corresponding numbered rows in the translation table (.mmm format text files.
 Can contain translations from source block saving that the program can insert into the workflow.)
 - **API key storage in encrypted form** This is not perfect security, but much better than storage without encryption.
 Protects against casual inspection: This method protects the API key from casual inspection (e.g., if someone just looks at the localStorage content), but a determined attacker who has access to the code and localStorage can still decrypt it.